Roofing contractors in

 Permit Requirements

-City of Lawrence requires building permits for roof replacement and major repairs over $1,000.
-Permit fees range $50-$200 based on project value.
-Submit plans to Building Safety Department.
+City of Lawrence requires permits for roof replacements and structural repairs.
+Permit fees range $50-200 based on project value.
+Applications submitted through city building department with approved contractor registration required.

 Inspection Schedule